 We have withdrawn the option to place reservations for items that are on loan to other people.
 We will keep this under review as government advice to Universities about campus services is updated.

 Laptops are available in the Library: students can borrow them to use on campus for 4 hours.

-We now have a secure box outside the Library where you can return your books without an appointment.
-If you want to return the books yourself in the Library using the self-service kiosks, you need to make a Click and Visit booking.
+We now have a secure box outside the Library where you can return your books without having to enter the Library.

 Shortly before your loans are due to be returned, we’ll try and automatically renew them for you – to save you having to remember to do it!
 We’ll then send you an email to let you know what items have or haven’t been renewed.
 If someone has reserved an item you’ve got on loan, we won’t be able to renew it and you’ll need to return it to the library on or before the existing due date.

 We will now only charge fines for loans that we couldn’t renew automatically, usually because someone has reserved them.
 These will become overdue if you don’t return them.
 Because these books have been reserved, we’ve also increased our fine rates on overdue items.

 You can find more details of all these changes on our Borrowing Information webpage.